Formatting LinkedIn Posts, Texts: Bold, Italics, Underline – Expandi

 This is different from the LinkedIn posts format we’ll cover below.

-So, if you’re wondering just how to bold in LinkedIn posts, jump ahead to the next section.
+So, if you’re wondering how to make bold text in LinkedIn posts, you can skip ahead to the next section.

 The different kinds of LinkedIn posts you can create are as follows:

-5 Different Rich Text Formatting For LinkedIn and When to Use Each
+7 Rich Text Formatting Types For LinkedIn and When to Use Each

 Everyone can write great content and LinkedIn posts.